Some links in this post may be affiliate links

 Common name: Emerald Ripple Peperomia

-Emerald Ripple Peperomia is slow growing and grows to a maximum height of 1 ft and the leaves are about 1 in. long.
+Emerald Ripple Peperomia is slow growing and grows to a maximum height of 1 ft and the leaves are about 1 inch long.
+The small size of this plant places it among the best low-light plants for the limited spaces.

 The flowers in Emerald Ripple Peperomia are rat-tail flower-heads made up of greeninsh flowers on an upright spike.